sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### iLex
-[iLex](https://www.sign-lang.uni-hamburg.de/ilex/) [@hanke2002ilex] is a tool for sign language lexicography and corpus analysis, that combines features found in empirical sign language lexicography and in sign language discourse transcription.
+[iLex](https://www.sign-lang.uni-hamburg.de/ilex/) [@hanke2002ilex] is a tool for sign language lexicography and corpus analysis, that combines features found in empirical sign language lexicography and sign language discourse transcription.
-It supports the user in integrated lexicon building while working on the transcription of a corpus and offers a number of unique features considered essential due to the specific nature of signed languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.
+It supports the user in integrated lexicon building while working on the transcription of a corpus and offers several unique features considered essential due to the specific nature of signed languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.

 ##### SignStream
 [SignStream](http://www.bu.edu/asllrp/SignStream/3/) [@neidle2001signstream] is a tool for linguistic annotations and computer vision research on visual-gestural language data
-SignStream installation is only [available](http://www.bu.edu/asllrp/SignStream/3/download-newSS.html) for old versions of MacOS and is distributed under MIT license.
+SignStream installation is only [available](http://www.bu.edu/asllrp/SignStream/3/download-newSS.html) for old macOS versions and is distributed under an MIT license.

 ##### Anvil - The Video Annotation Research Tool
 [Anvil](https://www.anvil-software.org/) [@kipp2001anvil] is a free video annotation tool, offering multi-layered annotation based on a user-defined coding scheme.
-In Anvil, the annotator can see color-coded elements on multiple tracks in time-alignment.
+In Anvil, the annotator can see color-coded elements on multiple tracks in time alignment.
 Some special features are cross-level links, non-temporal objects, timepoint tracks, coding agreement analysis, 3D viewing of motion capture data and a project tool for managing whole corpora of annotation files.
 Anvil installation is [available](https://www.anvil-software.org/download/index.html) for Windows, macOS, and Linux.